Save Our Stoneham Proposition 2½ campaign logo

 How much will an override cost me?

-Once we know the format and the amount of the override that we will vote on on Tuesday, December 9th, you can use our Override Impact Calculator to determine the impact that the override will have on your tax bill.
+You can use our Override Impact Calculator to determine the impact that each override amount will have on your tax bill.

 Even with an override, it is likely that Stoneham's tax rate and spending will remain below many surrounding communities that have already passed overrides.
 Without action, we risk falling further behind, making it harder to attract families and businesses that keep our town vibrant.